Sameep2808/CyberKnife/README.md

 to design a manipulator to be able to fire the laser beam at a particular point in space from multiple orientations.

+## Problems Faced and Mitigation
+The following are the problems faced by us during the execution of the given project:
+1. While launching the URDF file in Gazebo world we observed that at a default inertia and friction without the joint state controller the arm used to collapse.
+2. The YD LiDAR used was a 3D LiDAR hence gave multiple distance values and not the center of the object
+3. Problems faced launching Joint State Publisher GUI

 ## Downloading the turtlebot3 package
 1. In new terminal